ArkTechMC/SongsOfWar/README.md

 **HotKey: V**

 - Mobiliflash: Teleport to the direction you see.
 - Mobiliwings: Enable a fake elytra and into sliding mode.
+Press `Jump` key to speed up.
 - Mobiliglide: Slow falling.
 - Mobilibounce: Generate a fake platform and disappear in 5s.
 You can jump 3x higher on it.
 - Mobiliburst: Teleport to the direction you see, also pull every entity on your way away.